nub340/DreamsOfAJaguar/README.md

 - The main player character was generated by Dall-E 2 and then hand-edited in Gimp to create all of the needed frames for the animtations.
 - The panning background on the main screen was generated by Mid Journey.

-However, after managing to get stable-diffusion to run locally, we realized we could totally embed stable-diffusion in our game (they're both python) and have our game use it to generate content dynamically on-the-fly!!!
+However, after managing to get stable-diffusion running locally, we realized we could totally embed stable-diffusion in our game (they're both python) and have our game use it to generate content dynamically on-the-fly!!!

 While still a very intruging idea, and one we will undoubtably continue to pursue, this quickly proved to be cumbersome and out of scope for this project.
 Not to mention, the model files are like 5-7GB depending on version.